-Notification of serious structural issues, "NO-SAIL" deficiencies, recommendations to remove vessels from the MSP Select, requests for access to the ACS databases, and questions should be directed to U.S. Coast Guard Headquarters, Commandant (CG-CVC-1).
+Notification of serious structural issues, Flag or Port State detentions, recommendations to remove vessels from the MSP Select, requests for access to the ACS databases, and questions should be directed to U.S. Coast Guard Headquarters, Commandant (CG-CVC).
 The Traveling Inspector Staff (CG-5P-TI) may also be contacted for assistance.